archbardinexile/BGCL/locations/contritus.md

 ### Gwerdowra

-When the archipelagos to the far east protested against oppressive CSCA trade influence, the islands of Gwerdowra banded together to form a coalition government with *Anchora* as its capital.
+When the archipelagos to the far east protested against oppressive CSCA trade influence, the islands of Gwerdowra banded together to form a coalition government with [Anchora](#anchora) as its capital.
 Having thwarted the CSCA's expansion, their nascent military, the [Free Trade Navy](../factions#free-trade-navy), now police the eastern seas.

+#### **Anchora**

 ### The Manyshells